Quantco/metalearners/docs/examples/example_feature_importance_shap.rst

-* In the scenario where the model has a unique treatment model for each variant and the used base model does not compute ``feature_importances_``, the :class:`~metalearners.explainer.Explainer` object will raise an error when calling :meth:`~metalearners.explainer.Explainer.get_feature_importances`.
+* In the scenario where the model has a unique treatment model for each variant and the used base model does not compute ``feature_importances_``, the :class:`~metalearners.explainer.Explainer` object will raise an error when calling :meth:`~metalearners.explainer.Explainer.feature_importances`.
-  In that case, it is required to retrain a model which computes ``feature_importances_`` by passing ``X``, ``cate_estimates`` and a compatible ``cate_model_factory`` to :meth:`~metalearners.MetaLearner.get_explainer`.
+  In that case, it is required to retrain a model which computes ``feature_importances_`` by passing ``X``, ``cate_estimates`` and a compatible ``cate_model_factory`` to :meth:`~metalearners.MetaLearner.explainer`.